How to Optimize Your Images for the Web

 3. Don't neglect image naming conventions or alt and title attributes for SEO

 Don't forget to add the alt and title attributes to all the images you upload to the site through the rich text editor.
-You will always need to fill out the "Image Description" and "Title" field where available since you don't want to neglect good SEO.
-Click this help-file to help you add descriptions in the alt and title attributes when you upload images through the rich text editor.
+You will always need to fill out the "Image Description" and "Title" field to maintain good SEO health on your images and overall website.

 It's very important to have an image file name that makes sense, relates to the image, and has notable keywords that search engines can crawl.